-In the year 2021, it would be observed on 28th January.
-The specialty about Thaipusam festival is the festivity exhibits a special kind of ritual performed by the local people of Tamil region.
+In the year 2022, Thaipusam observes on Tuesday, 18 January.
+The specialty of the Thaipusam festival is the festivity exhibits a special kind of ritual performed by the local people of the Tamil region.
 People pierce their body parts to impress the godhead on this day.
-This occurs on the full moon day during the Tamil month of Thai, as per Tamil calendar.
+This occurs on the full moon day during the Tamil month of Thai, as per the Tamil calendar.

 History and Legends: Thaipusam story of lord Murugan

 According to Legends; When Devas were unable to resist demonic forces led by Tarakasur.
 They surrendered themselves completely and prayed to Lord Shiva for help.
 Lord Shiva granted their request and asked his elder son Kartikeya to lead Devas in the war.
 Lord Murugan (Kartikeya) was an obliged son and a great warrior.
 He kept his father’s words and got blessings from his mother Goddess Parvati, who presented a lance to vanquish the demon army and combat their evil deeds.
 By heroic leadership and bravery, Lord Murugan defeated demon forces.
 Then he killed Tarakasur and his brothers Simhamukhan and Surapadman at Thiruchendur, Tamilnadu.
 Therefore, Thaipusam is a celebration of the victory of good over evil.
 Devotees pray to the Lord of war and peace Murugan for his grace, so that they can face and destroy demonic forces or bad traits from the world.